 - In a separate bowl, whisk together the flour, baking soda, and salt.
 Add these dry ingredients to the butter mixture and beat on low until just combined.
-Add the pecans and toffee and stir to combine.
+Add 1-1/4 cups of pecans and the toffee and stir to combine.

 - Gently spread the mixture evenly into the bottom of your prepared jelly roll pan.
-If you don't have a jelly roll pan, a foil lined 9"x13" casserole dish can be used as well.
+If you don’t have a jelly roll pan, a foil lined 9″x13″ casserole dish can be used as well.
+Sprinkle the remaining pecans on top.
 If you like extra salty desserts, feel free to sprinkle another teaspoon or two of kosher salt over top of the bars.
-Bake in the oven at 325 degrees for about 25 minutes or until the blondies are golden brown on top and no longer jiggly in the center.
+Bake in the oven at 325 degrees for about 25-30 minutes or until the blondies are golden brown on top and no longer jiggly in the center.
 Allow the blondies to cool completely prior to cutting.

 Recipe Adapted From: Anne Thornton